How to Qualify for Political Asylum

 Zoom Consultations Available!

-Generally, you must apply for political asylum within one year of your admission to the US, although there are numerous exceptions to this requirement.
 If you have suffered past persecution in your country, this is an important factor which should be documented in your application.

 Resources for Political Asylum